 Linking from this site

 We link to other Government departments and representative bodies but not individual companies.
-Where our site contains links to other sites and resources provided by third parties, these links are provided for your information only.
+Where our website contains links to other websites and resources provided by third parties, these links are provided for your information only.
+We make no warranty of any kind with respect to those websites or content thereof or the completeness or accuracy of those websites.
+Visitors should take specific advice from a qualified professional, where necessary.
+Descriptions of, or references or links to other websites within our website are not, and do not imply, an endorsement of those websites or their contents.
 We have no control over the contents of those sites or resources, and accept no responsibility for them or for any loss, disruption or damage that may arise from your use of them.

 Hardware and software compatibility

 We do not guarantee that this website will be compatible with all or any hardware and software which you may use or that this website will be available all the time or at any specific time.